In this post today, we will look at many types of switches. This article will guide you on how to choose the right switches for your applications.

 In Normally Closed switches, the contacts are closed which connects the switch meaning that when they are not compressed they are switched “on”.

 A switch with both types of contact is called a changeover switch or double-throw switch.
 A changeover switch closes one circuit and opens a second circuit simultaneously.
+The upcoming sections contain information on the classification of switches.
+Such as Poles and Throws and Latch and Momentary Control.

 Switches are classified based on Poles and Throws